John Kerr (governor-general): 1975 crisis

-In October 1975 the Liberal-Country party opposition coalition in the Senate (led by Malcolm Fraser) voted to defer consideration of the supply bills until the Whitlam government agreed to 'submit itself to the Australian people', and a political stalemate resulted.
+In October 1975 the Liberal–Country Party opposition coalition in the Senate (led by Malcolm Fraser) voted to defer consideration of the supply bills until the Whitlam government agreed to 'submit itself to the Australian people', and a political stalemate resulted.
 With the full support of caucus Whitlam announced that if the Opposition continued to block Supply in the Senate, he would call an early half-Senate election in December.
 For the next 4 weeks Fraser deferred any vote on these bills.
 On 6 November Whitlam informed Kerr that, if the Opposition continued to deny a vote on Supply in the Senate, he would call an early half-Senate election the following Tuesday—11 November 1975.
 The necessary paperwork was then drawn up and drafts exchanged between the Prime Minister's office and Government House over the next 4 days.
 On the morning of 11 November Whitlam rang Kerr and confirmed the wording of the announcement he would make in the House of Representatives that afternoon, setting the half-Senate election in train.

 Fraser was also aware of these considerations.
 He knew that several Liberal senators were uneasy about the blocking of supply, and might not be relied on for much longer—as was indeed confirmed by Liberal Senator Reg Withers after the dismissal.
-He also saw evidence in the opinion polls that the public was unhappy about the action of the Senate in delaying supply with the coalition polling dropping 10% in the 4 weeks during which Supply was blocked.
+He also saw evidence in the opinion polls that the public was unhappy about the action of the Senate in delaying supply with the Coalition's polling dropping 10% in the 4 weeks during which Supply was blocked.
 For this reason, he was keen to see the crisis brought to an early conclusion.
 Intervention by the Governor-General was the only clear remedy in the event that supply could not be legislated and the prime minister declined to advise an election.